guanshaoheng/PretextView/README.md

 - `M`: enter the Meta Tag edit mode.
 - `S`: enter the Scaffold painting mode.
 - `X`: enter the extension edit mode.
-- `W`: endter the Waypoint edit mode.
+- `W`: enter the Waypoint edit mode.
 - `J`: window jump to the diagnol line without changing the zoom-level, which is usefull for selecting the correct place for a small fragment.
 - `L`: open / close the Grid.
 - `T`: open / close the Tooltip.